 It wasn’t until 2013 that I even twigged this was an option.
 I’d been working as a business journalist for a couple of years, and one of my responsibilities was researching and writing personal finance features.

 I’d chosen the topic of ‘net worth’, which is defined as everything you own, minus everything you owe.
 Naturally I was curious what my own net worth was, so I did the math.

 It was a negative number.
 My savings and other assets were completely wiped out by my debts – and then some.
 Finding out you’re worse off now than when you first entered the world as a naked, screaming, hairless maggot is kind of depressing.

 It wasn’t much consolation knowing most twenty-somethings were in the same boat, especially those with student loans.
 Unlike them, I made my living lecturing people on how to be good with money.
-The first penny dropped: It was time to shift up a gear.
+The first penny dropped.
+I decided it was time to shift up a gear.

 Around this time I’d also started learning about the ‘early retirement’ and ‘financial independence’ movements.
 It turned out there were cadres of rebels around the world who flat-out rejected consumerism.
 They laughed mightily at the thought of 40 years of wage slavery, and retired decades earlier than everyone else.

 Another penny dropped.
 The money habits of Pete and his peers were some next level shit.
 Conventional personal finance “wisdom”, like the stuff I’d been dishing out, was that you should aim to save 10 per cent of your after-tax income.
 These guys saved half their pay, or more – and they did it in style.